tflo/Action-Bar-Button-Growth-Direction/readme.md

 So if you were tempted to use a ‘biggy’ addon like Dominos or Bartender _just to get the button growth direction fixed,_ you might want to give this one a try.
 It has no impact on your client performance, it does its stuff only at login, then nothing.
 Be sure to read the “Taint” section further down.

 By default, only the Y-axis button growth direction of Action Bar 1 is reversed (from ‘bottom to top’ to ‘top to bottom’); everything else remains unchanged.

+---

+*If you’re having trouble reading this description on CurseForge, you might want to try switching to the [Repo Page](https://github.com/tflo/Action-Bar-Button-Growth-Direction?tab=readme-ov-file#action-bar-button-growth-direction).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.*

+---

 ## A bit more in-depth